crisperdue/prooftoys-site/content/mission.md

 **Q:** *Is Prooftoys or its logic really that unique?*

-**A:** Well, yes and no.  A number of textbooks present logic, but almost always limited to propositional logic or first-order logic.
+**A:** Well, yes and no.  Relatively minor variants of the simple type theory used here are implemented in "research-grade" proof assistant software, but hardly any textbooks present this kind of logic.

-By contrast with first-order logic, simple type theory expresses ideas about functions, collections, and more simply and directly in the logic.
-Unfortunately, hardly any textbooks present this kind of logic, but it is widely used in "research-grade" proof assistants such as HOL4, HOL Light, Isabelle/HOL, and others.
+First-order logic is presented in many textbooks.
+Simple type theory has important practical and technical advantages, but the user interfaces for other systems that implement it are much more oriented toward experts.

 **Q:** *My interest is learning about mathematical proof using a textbook such as "The Book of Proof" or similar resource.
 Why shouldn't